 after surgery), and unstable vision (hyperopic shift).
 Retreatment is

 contact lenses because of the shape of the eye after surgery.
-This is not the
+Also, RK weakens the cornea, making it more

 A few very rare complications may threaten vision,